Manurewa AFC: History

 Manurewa AFC was formed by the merger of Tramways (1929 Chatham Cup winner) and another club named Manurewa.
 The merged entity initially used the portmanteau name of Tramurewa, during which time the club won the 1931 Chatham Cup.
 Tramuwera reverted to the name of Manurewa in 1959, the name currently used by the club.

+The club was originally based at the Manurewa War Memorial Park, and the club shared facilities with the Manurewa Rugby Club.
+In 1983, the club moved to Gallaher Park.

-Manurewa competed in the New Zealand National Soccer League from 1979 to 1992, finishing as champions in 1983.
+Manurewa competed in the New Zealand National Soccer League from 1979 to 1992, finishing as champions in 1983 and in 2023, finishing in 6th place.

 In 2008 Manurewa won the NRFL Division 1 with Brad Armstrong finishing top scorer in the league with 22 goals.
 Coach, Mark Armstrong, claimed the coach of the year award for the league.

 Notable former players

 The following players represented New Zealand while playing for Manurewa: